ploe/dude/README.md

 **THIS PROJECT IS CURRENTLY A WORK IN PROGRESS**

-Dude is a microservice middleware for taking HTTP/JSON requests and transforming them in to database requests.
+**dude** is a microservice middleware for taking HTTP/JSON requests and transforming them in to database requests.

 It is **not a database management system (DBMS)**.